A finite presentation for the twist subgroup of the mapping class group of a nonorientable surface: Introduction

 \subsection{Main results}

 The main goal of this paper is to find a complete set of relations between Dehn twists on a nonorientable surface $N$.
 To be more precise, we obtain a presentation for the twist subgroup ${\cal{T}}(N_{g,s})$ of the mapping class group ${\cal{M}}(N_{g,s})$ of a nonorientable surface (Theorems \ref{PresTwist1} and \ref{PresTwist2}), where $s\in\{0,1\}$ and $g+s>3$.
+The obtained presentations may seem to be complicated, but many relations are needed only for small genera and stably the presentations are quite simple.

 Our starting point is the presentation of ${\cal{M}}(N_{g,s})$ obtained by Paris and Szepietowski \cite{SzepParis}, however their presentation has $g-1$ generators which are not elements of ${\cal{T}}(N_{g,s})$, hence it leads to a very complicated presentation of the twist subgroup.
 Therefore, we use a recent simplification of their presentation \cite{StukowSimpSzepPar}, which has only one generator not belonging to ${\cal{T}}(N_{g,s})$ (Theorems \ref{SimParSzep1}, \ref{SimParSzep2} and \ref{Uw:F}).